Azure-Samples/azure-edge-extensions-aio-custom-vision-ai/src/camera-capture/README.md

 |---------|---------|
 |IMAGE_PROCESSING_ENDPOINT     | Service endpoint to send the frames to for processing.
 Example: "http://my-ai-service:8580" (where "my-ai-service" is the name of another workload module).
 Leave empty when no external processing is needed (Default).  |
 |IMAGE_PROCESSING_PARAMS     | Query parameters to send to the processing service.
 Example: "{'returnLabels': 'true'}".
 Empty by default. |
+|CONFIGURATION_NAME     | Prefix of the Akri configuration to use (e.g. akri-udev-video, akri-onvif)
 |SHOW_VIDEO     | Show the video.
 From a browser, go to "http://YourCameraCaptureIpAdress:5012".
 Examle: "FALSE".
 False by default. |
 |VERBOSE     |  Show detailed logs and perf timers.
 Example: "FALSE".
 False by default.  |
 |LOOP_VIDEO     | When reading from a video file, it will loop this video.
 Example: "TRUE".
 True by default. |